25 Best New Restaurants in Charlotte: 2022

 Order This: The Falafel Tower ($15) is a nachos-style heap of pita chips layered with chickpea and beet slaw, falafel crumble, and smoked chickpea hummus.

-Chef Paul Cruz, previously of Mama Ricotta’s, and Sous Chef Alfredo Galarza brought their familial love of Latin comfort food to Plaza Midwood.
+Chef Paul Cruz, previously of Mama Ricotta’s, brought his love of Latin comfort food to Plaza Midwood.
 FS Food Group modeled Calle Sol after Latin joints in Miami and Tampa’s Ybor City, and it shows in both the atmosphere and dishes.
-The restaurant opened with just dinner service, but hours now extend to weekend lunch, which is better suited for the two Cuban sandwiches it offers: the Tampa Cubano and the Miami Cubano, distinguished by the salami and mayo on the former.
+The restaurant is open for lunch and dinner seven days a week, which is better suited for the two Cuban sandwiches it offers: the Tampa Cubano and the Miami Cubano, distinguished by the salami and mayo on the former.
 1205 Thomas Ave., 704-565-8291

 Order This: The Aji Amarillo ($15) is a standout from the robust ceviche menu, with its titular peppers, ginger, onions, olive oil, and lime juice.